 Head of the children's services team

-I am a partner and head of the Children's Team.
+I am a partner, sector lead for Private Legal services, and head of the Children's Team.
 I specialise in cases where a local authority seeks to remove children into state care particularly cases involving foreign jurisdictions, murder, radicalisation and serious allegations of non-accidental injury to children.
 I will often be asked to represent the children involved.

 The directories say the following about me:

 "Jas Tamber heads the public law team and handles complex child care cases, with expertise in cases involving radicalisation.
 Sources say: 'He is a firm believer in treating every case as if it was his last.
 His knowledge and experience of the law is first rate.'"
 (Chambers & Partners 2018)

 “Jas Tamber is a standout individual for complex childcare matters.
 He frequently represents the interests of parents and children in difficult care proceedings, including cases involving in non-accidental injury and risk of radicalisation.
 Sources say: 'He is probably one of the market leaders in representing children in care proceedings.'"
 (Chambers & Partners 2017)

 "Jas Tamber's focus includes public law children cases involving allegations of non-accidental injury, with specific experience in assisting parents with learning difficulties.
 One peer describes him as a 'terrific practitioner,' with another adding, 'he is exceptional and seems to have experience beyond his years.'"
 (Chambers & Partners 2016).

 "Childcare law specialist Jas Tamber is highly recommended."
 (Legal 500 2016).

 "Jas Tamber has a distinguished reputation for children's work, particularly complex public law matters.
 Sources single him our for his in-depth knowledge and 'good grasp of legal issues.'
 One peer notes, 'If we did that type of work we would be trying to steal him.'"
 (Chambers & Partners 2015).